Description

 Risk and Exploitability

-No CVSS score or EPSS data are currently published for this issue, and it is not listed in the CISA KEV catalog.
+With a CVSS score of 7.5 and an EPSS score of < 1%, the vulnerability poses a high severity risk but low likelihood of exploitation.
+The issue is not listed in the CISA KEV catalog.
 Attackers would need to generate network traffic that exhausts the RX ring or otherwise triggers the bug, which may require elevated privilege or the ability to send crafted packets to the interface.
-While the outcome is a service disruption rather than direct code execution, the lack of a defined exploitation probability limits precise risk quantification.
+The likely attack vector is from network packets that fill the receive queue, an inference based on the description of the RAM exhaustion scenario.
+While the outcome is a service disruption rather than direct code execution, the low EPSS score limits precise risk quantification.

 Remediation